TomConlin/Semantic_Exchange_Format/README.md

-Although I am currently motivated by phenotypes in particular, the thoughts in this document should be applicable to many other domains requireing a graph/network representation.
+Although I am currently motivated by phenotypes in particular, the thoughts in this document should be applicable to many other domains requiring a graph/network representation.

-Graph algorithms are of a higher order of complexity than list algorithms, some graph algorithm have no known efficent solutions including the simple sounding "_Is this graph within that graph?_"
+Graph algorithms are of a higher order of complexity than list algorithms, some graph algorithm have no known efficient solutions including the simple sounding "_Is this graph within that graph?_"
 (see: [Subgraph isomorphism problem](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem)